What is your typical process for working with a new client?

 What advice would you give a client looking to hire a practitioner in your area of work?

 "Interview" several practitioners and ask them if they have worked with your specific symptoms and health goals.
 Be specific about what you want to achieve - e.g. start a family, gain body confidence, reduce cravings, etc. Or call me!
 I’ll help you plan your next steps and walk the journey with you.

 What questions should clients think through before talking to professionals about their health?

 Ensure that your health goals include your lifestyle - be realistic about what you want to achieve.
 Are you really ready to commit and make a change?
-This means listening to and honoring your body which is always giving you signs and symptoms in the form of feedback, and taking the recommended action.
+This means listening to and honoring your body which is always giving you signs and symptoms in the form of feedback, (symptoms) and taking the recommended action.
 Sometimes that requires you to create space to incorporate new things into your life, and let go of things that no longer serve you.